Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 ### During the Challenge

-Please read the `facilitators-guide.md` file in the challenge's folder for the tasks to be completed during the challenge.
+Please read the `facilitators-guide.md` file in the challenge's folder for complete instructions.

-### Post Month
+### Post Challenge

 - Provide feedback in the `#vc-monthly-challenge-team` channel, like what went well and what could've gone better for the challenge.
 Let us know the support you need and things you think would be nice to do next time.
-- Update the `facilitators-guide.md` in the challenge's folder with the new async script templates and new things the team has done during the month.
+- Update the `facilitators-guide.md` in the challenge's folder with:

+  - new script templates and things we did for the challenge,
+  - the month and year of the challenge,
+  - the blog post(s) for the challenge, if any.